-So what's fruit?
-Fruit is Christ reproducing Himself in us and through us, to the glory of God the Father.
+So fruit is Christ reproducing Himself in us and through us, to the glory of God the Father.
 That's the evidence of being connected to Christ.

 And don't miss this.
 Jesus' words here indicate that He intends to produce this evidence, this fruit, in the life of every branch connected to Him.
 This is His purpose, His promise.